Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 For reference, `ACL` provides the following interfaces to manage permissions:

-* Creates a permission that wasn't previously set and managed.
+* Creates a permission that wasn't previously managed.

 `function createPermission(address _entity, address _app, bytes32 _role, address _manager)`

 * Grants permission if allowed.
-This requires `msg.sender` to be the permission manager
+This requires `msg.sender` to be the permission manager.

 `function grantPermission(address _entity, address _app, bytes32 _role)`

  * Grants a permission with parameters if allowed.
-This requires `msg.sender` to be the permission manager
+This requires `msg.sender` to be the permission manager.

  `function grantPermissionP(address _entity, address _app, bytes32 _role, uint256[] _params)`

  * Revokes permission if allowed.
-This requires `msg.sender` to be the the permission manager
+This requires `msg.sender` to be the permission manager.

  `function revokePermission(address _entity, address _app, bytes32 _role)`

- * Set `_newManager` as the manager of `_role` in `_app`
+ * Set `_newManager` as the manager of `_role` in `_app`.
+This requires `msg.sender` to be the permission manager.

 `function setPermissionManager(address _newManager, address _app, bytes32 _role)`

- * Remove the manager of `_role` in `_app`
+ * Remove the manager of `_role` in `_app`.
+This requires `msg.sender` to be the permission manager.

 `function removePermissionManager(address _app, bytes32 _role)`

- * Burn non-existent `_role` in `_app`, so no modification can be made to it (grant, revoke, permission manager)
+ * Burn non-managed `_role` in `_app`, so no later modifications can be made (e.g. grant, revoke, permission manager)

 `function createBurnedPermission(address _app, bytes32 _role)`

- * Burn `_role` in `_app`, so no modification can be made to it (grant, revoke, permission manager)
+ * Burn `_role` in `_app`, so no later modification can be made (e.g. grant, revoke, permission manager).
+This requires `msg.sender` to be the permission manager.

 `function burnPermissionManager(address _app, bytes32 _role)`

 ##### Applications

-Aragon provides the following applications
+The following applications from [aragon-apps](https://github.com/aragon/aragon-apps/) are provided to organizations through the templates.

 ###### Agent

-An agent allows to perform arbitrary calls to contracts and therefore acts as an external interface of the DAO.
+An agent allows performing arbitrary calls to contracts and therefore acts as an external interface of the DAO.
 It allows the DAO to participate as a stakeholder in other contracts or DAOs.
 The agent also implements the `Vault` application (see below).
 As outlined in the diagram, roles can be assigned to any address.

 The `EXECUTE_ROLE` allows an entity to perform arbitrary calls to contract with `ETH` value transfer with user provided call-data (`execute(target, ethValue, calldata)`).
-The `RUN_SCRIPT_ROLE` allows an entity to execute `evmScript` by calling `forward(evmScript)` which may call arbitrary addresses depending on the evmscript executor (without `ETH` value transfer).
+The `RUN_SCRIPT_ROLE` allows an entity to execute an `evmScript` by calling `forward(evmScript)`, which may call arbitrary addresses depending on the evmscript executor (without `ETH` value transfer).
 Both methods allow an entity owning the permission to call addresses within the DAO or external to the DAO on behalf of the `Agent`.

 Exported permissions: